 India’s Western Coastal Plains

-From Kerala in the south to Gujarat in the north, the Western Coastal Plains pass through Karnataka, Goa, and Maharashtra.
-The western coastal plains are 10 to 25 km wide and extend approximately 1500 km from north to south.
+The Western Coastal Plains, which extend from Kerala in the south to Gujarat in the north, pass through Karnataka, Goa, and Maharashtra.
+They are 10 to 25 km wide and approximately 1500 km from north to south.

-Off the coast of Mumbai, the West Continental Shelf is at its widest.
+The West Continental Shelf is at its widest off the coast of Mumbai.
 Oil is abundant in this area.
-There are numerous lovely lagoons along the Malabar Coast, which draws tourists to the area.
+Numerous lovely lagoons along the Malabar Coast draw tourists.
 Compared to the eastern coast, the western coast is narrower.

 Indian Eastern Coastal Plains